swaptacular/swpt_ca_scripts/README.md

 1. The self-signed certificate for the node's root-CA (`root-ca.crt`).
 2. A certificate signing request (`root-ca.csr`).
-3. The contents of the node's "nodeinfo" directory (`nodeinfo.zip`).
+3. The content of the node's "nodeinfo" directory (`nodeinfo.zip`).
 4. A digital signature for the "nodeinfo.zip" file (`nodeinfo.signature`).

 To create an info-bundle file for your node, use the `create-infobundle`